 When done with the configuration, click on the “Save and Exit” button.

-First, make the dependencies, and then the kernel and it's modules.
+First, make the dependencies, and then the kernel and its modules.
 Finally, we'll install the modules and the kernel.
 You may have to edit /etc/lilo.conf or /etc/grub.conf to enable the selection of the new kernel.

 make dep make bzImage make modules make modules_install make install

-Candela Technologies, Suite A, 2026 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)
+Candela Technologies, Suite 201, 2417 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)

-First, get the EE ready to work by logging into it's serial console and running the commands:
+First, get the EE ready to work by logging into its serial console and running the commands:

 scan join

 Then create some VSTAs on the emulation engine.
 You will need to use a range of MAC addresses that relate to your particular EE.
-The EE will print it's MAC when you log into it from it's serial console.
+The EE will print its MAC when you log into it from its serial console.
 The command below creates 64 VSTAs in layer-2 external mode, starting with MAC 00:0b:6b:30:05:01.
 Layer-3 mode can also work with LANforge, but Layer-2 is easier to configure and works with more protocols in LANforge:

 autoconf 64 mac 00:0b:6b:30:05:01 mode external layer 2